codeforamerica/style-guide/_molecules/alerts.md

 ---
 layout: styleguide
-title: City Alerts
+title: Alerts
-description: City alerts can be used to provide site-wide notifications for important messages.
+description: Alerts can be used to provide site-wide notifications for important messages.
-order: 6
+order: 3
 ---

 <div class="preview">